Lembas Bread From Lord of the Rings Recipe

 Why You’ll Love This Lembas Bread From Lord of the Rings Recipe?

-First off—this Lembas Bread From Lord of the Rings Recipe is easy.
+First off, this Lembas Bread from The Lord of the Rings Recipe is easy.
 Like, surprisingly easy for something you’d think Elves had to bless or chant over.
 It’s also:

 • Ridiculously portable.
 Perfect if you’re going on an adventure… or just need a snack between Zoom calls.